 Yes, we are very eco-friendly.
-The Aloha Guest House has just been awarded gold status in Tripadvisor’s Green Leader program.
-We try to be as sustainable as possible by utilizing 100% rain water catchment for our entire household and gardening needs; by augmenting our hot water supply using solar panels; by recycling and reusing; and by doing on-site composting which supplies soil for all of our planting needs including our own organic greenhouse.
+The Aloha Guest House has been awarded gold status in Tripadvisor’s Green Leader program.
+We try to be as sustainable as possible by utilizing 100% rain water catchment for our entire household and gardening needs; by augmenting our hot water and electrical supply using solar panels; by recycling and reusing; and by doing on-site composting which supplies soil for all of our planting needs including our own organic greenhouse.
 Food used for our breakfasts is either grown organically on our property or purchased at local farmer’s markets and natural food stores.
 We also raise free-range pasture-fed chickens for a daily supply of farm fresh organic eggs.

 In view from the guesthouse and just minutes away, you can experience the best snorkeling in all of Hawaii at Honaunau Bay (Two-Step) or Kealakekua Bay (Captain Cook Monument).
 Use our provided snorkel gear and see colorful fish and coral, green sea turtles, or on occasion, actually swim with wild dolphins!
 For a more leisurely experience, and just a few miles away, Ho’okena Beach is a great place to swim and relax.